mikechambers/adb-mcp/README.md

 In order to run this, the following is required:

--   AI LLM with support for MCP Protocol (tested with Claude desktop on Mac & Windows)
+-   AI LLM with support for MCP Protocol (tested with Claude desktop on Mac & Windows, and OpenAI Agent SDK)
 -   Python 3, which is used to run the MCP server provided with this project
 -   NodeJS, used to provide a proxy between the MCP server and Photoshop
 -   Adobe UXP Developer tool (available via Creative Cloud) used to install and debug the Photoshop / Premiere plugin used to connect to the proxy